Stocks fall, oil tops $100 a barrel as Ukraine war rages

-NEW YORK (AP) — Oil prices soared and investors on Wall Street shifted more money out of stocks and into ultra-safe U.S. government bonds Tuesday as Russia stepped up its war on Ukraine.
+NEW YORK (AP) — Oil prices soared and stocks fell on Wall Street Tuesday as investors shifted more money into ultra-safe U.S. government bonds in response to Russia's escalating war on Ukraine.

-Stocks fell as investors tried to measure how the conflict will impact the global economy.
-The S&P 500 index was down 1.8% as of 2:04 p.m.
-Eastern.
-The Dow Jones Industrial Average fell 704 points, or 2.1%, to 33,188 and the Nasdaq fell 1.6%.
+Another day of volatile trading left stocks broadly lower as investors tried to measure how the conflict will impact the global economy.
+The S&P 500 index fell 1.5%.
+The Dow Jones Industrial Average fell 1.8% and the Nasdaq composite slid 1.6%.
+The declines add to the market's losses after a two-month skid for the S&P 500.

 The bigger moves came from the markets for oil, agricultural commodities and government bonds.
 Oil has been a key concern because Russia is one of the world’s largest energy producers.
 The latest bump in prices increases pressure on persistently high inflation that threatens households around the world.